cc-archive/cc-cert-core/core/commons.md

 ![The Commons](https://github.com/creativecommons/cc-cert-map/blob/master/img/TheCommons.jpg "The Commons")

-The Commons module has four units of learning:
+The Commons module has the following units of learning:

 1. Significance of the Commons
 2. Compare / Contrast Physical vs Digital Commons